uweschmitt/emzed/website/tour.rst

 Beyond the ``Table``-Explorer ``ms.inspect`` and the ``PeakMap``-Explorer
 ``ms.inspectPeakMap`` assisted work-flows request certain parameters and decisions at certain processing steps.
-To support this mzExplore has an builder for graphical input forms.
+To support this *eMZed* has an builder for input forms.

-The following dialogue is created by the simple commands below:
+The following dialog is created by the simple commands below:

 .. image:: dialogbuilder.png